rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/app-deploy/mleap/README.md

    Once the app is listed as `Ready` you can continue to the next step.
 2. Now that the app has been deployed you can test if the app works correctly by passing in a sample input that is available in the `mleap` folder.
 The deployed app is a RESTful webservice that is [Swagger](swagger.io) compliant.
 For this sample we will show you how you can test this using the CLI.

    To test the app, run the command below.
-The input parameter is a `MLeapFrame`, a `json` file that describes the parameters and the values provided to the model for predicting the cost per square feet.
+The input parameter is a `MLeapFrame`, a `json` file that describes the parameters and the values provided to the model for predicting income.
 Note that the input parameter has a special character '@' to indicate that a `json` file is being passed.
 This command needs to be run within the `mleap` folder.

    ```bash
    mssqlctl app run --name mleap-census --version [version] --input schema=@census_frame.json
    ```

-   The result will be a json output that includes the prediction along with additional data, including the predicted price per square feet.
+   The result will be a json output that includes the predicted income along with additional data.

     > **RESTful web service**.
 Note that any app you create is also accessible using a RESTful web service that is [Swagger](swagger.io) compliant.
 See step 6 in the [Addpy sample](../addpy/README.md#restapi) for detailed instructions on how to call the web service.